chidaobanjiu/works-on-LPTHW/README.md

 # works-on-LPTHW
-works on learn python the hard way
+These are my own works on Learn Python The Hard Way Just have them in record